 It is likely that he recalls fondly youthful days at home and on the Sea of Galilee.
 Like us, he must have gratefully and joyfully remembered the

-Imagine him grinning broadly as he remembers the impetuous acts of his youth, and then weeping with joy and thanksgiving remembering the rebuke, the chastening, gentleness and tenderness in the Master's dealings with him.
+Imagine him grinning broadly as he remembers the impetuous acts of his youth, and then perhaps weeping with joy and thanksgiving remembering the rebuke, the chastening, the gentleness and tenderness in the Master's dealings with him.
 Not much different than any of us whose heart and lives have been transformed by Christ's redeeming touch!